GPT code editing benchmarks

 The quantitative benchmark results agree with my intuitions about prompting GPT for complex tasks like coding.
 It’s beneficial to minimize the “cognitive overhead” of formatting the response, allowing GPT to concentrate on the coding task at hand.

-As a thought experiment, imagine a slack conversation with a junior developer where you ask them to write the code to add some new feature to your app.
+As a thought experiment, imagine a slack conversation with a editor developer where you ask them to write the code to add some new feature to your app.
 They’re going to type the response back to you by hand in the chat.
 Should they type out the code and wrap it in a normal markdown code block?
 Or should they type up a properly escaped and syntactically correct json data structure that contains the text of the new code?

 Using more complex output formats with GPT seems to cause two issues: